letrungphong2912007-boop/Volatility-Targeted-Backtesting-Model/Backtester/README.md

 negative and correct — it is the margin loan.
 Clamping it at zero breaks the identity below and mints money on every levered day.

-**Two identities that must hold exactly.**
+**The ledger identity.** This must hold on every row, to exactly 0.0:

 ```
-Balance = Cash + Held - Transaction          on every row, to 0.0
+Balance = Cash + Held - Transaction

-same backtest at a different start_balance   ->  identical RETURNS
 ```

-The second is a scale-invariance test: any dependence on the seed is a units bug.

 ---